section-engineering-education/engineering-education/articles/becoming-a-flutter-developer/index.md

 5. **Design Tools**

 These are tools used to craft and visualize ideas.
 Design is an important stage of app development.
-It ensures for a smooth software development process.
+It supports a smooth software development process.
 Some software development teams include UI/UX designers, especially for building commercial applications while others lack.
 Building personal projects will also need knowledge of design tools.

 Here are some of the most popular design tools:
 - [Sketch.](https://www.sketch.com/) This is however only available for Mac.